MentorsWithoutBorders/mwb-connect-app/README.md

 * Android Studio and IntelliJ: https://flutter.dev/docs/development/tools/android-studio

 ### Description
-The MWB Connect mobile app will facilitate the connections between passionate professionals from various fields and underprivileged students served by MWB’s <a href="https://www.mentorswithoutborders.net/partners.php" target="_blank">partner NGOs</a>.
 The app is built with Flutter and uses Firestore on the backend.
 The way it should work is as follows:
 <ol>
 <li>The users (mentors and students) can create accounts and log in with their email addresses.</li>